 The Little Loomhouse is a arts and culture center on the National Register of Historic Places and is a Louisville Landmark.
-The Little Loomhouse complex consists of 3 Victorian cabins.
-The first is named and Esta was built in 1870.
-Esta is the location in which the song, Happy Birthday was sung for the very first time.
+The complex consists of three Victorian cabins.
+The first, called Esta, was built in 1870.
+This is the cabin in which the Happy Birthday song was sung for the very first time.

-The Little Loomhouse has had the honor of hosting some very famous guests over the years, for example First Lady Eleanor Roosevelt and world renowned architect Frank Lloyd Wright.
+The Little Loomhouse has had the honor of hosting some very famous guests over the years including First Lady Eleanor Roosevelt and architect Frank Lloyd Wright.